Balkars

 - Future Challenges

-- Challenges include economic opportunities, cultural preservation, and adapting to globalization while maintaining cultural identity.
+- Challenges include economic development, cultural preservation, and navigating modernity while maintaining cultural identity.

 - Youth Employment Trends